cwi-dis/ambulant/third_party_packages/readme.txt

 	libfaad2 the licensing scheme falls back to GPL	(AAC decoding is currently only needed by AmbulantPlayer for audio streaming via RTSP).

-	Get ffmpeg 0.5 from www.ffmpeg.org.
+	You can get ffmpeg 0.5 from www.ffmpeg.org, but this version has a nasty bug with playback of audio/video over http.
+If this is important to you: get ffmpeg-export-2010-01-22.tar.gz from the Ambulant sourceforge download page.
+This is a source snapshot that works with ambulant, and has this bug fixed.

 	Build according to what you want to support.
 	Configure options that may be useful:
 	--enable-libfaad --enable-gpk
 	    Use these to include AAC audio support (as mentioned above)